barseghyanartur/transliterate/docs/index.rst

 - Armenian
 - Russian

+There are also a number of useful tools included, such as:

-There's also a simple lorem ipsum generator included, which allows lorem ipsum generation in the language chosen.
+- Simple lorem ipsum generator, which allows lorem ipsum generation in the language chosen.
+- Language detection for the text (if appropriate language pack is available).
+- Slugify function for non-latin texts.

 Installation
 ==================================